Benisha Hamal

-Benisha Hamal (बेनिशा हमाल; born July 25, 1992) is a Nepalese Radio jockey, model and actress.
-She has acted in eight movies and more than 150 music videos.
-She won several awards including National award in 2018 for her movie 'BlindRocks' She can be seen performing social works.
+Benisha Hamal (बेनिशा हमाल; born July 25, 1992) is a Nepalese radio jockey, model, and actress known for her work in Nepali cinema.
+She has worked on over a dozen films and more than one hundred music videos.
+She won several awards, including a national award in 2018 for her film Blind Rocks.

 Personal life and education

-Hamal was born to Bheshraj Hamal and Shakuntala Hamal in Chitwan District of Nepal.
-She completed her primary level education from Golden Future Boarding English School and completed her School Leaving Certificate (SLC) from Arunodaya Higher Secondary School.
-She completed her +2 level from Shanti Academy, Bhatarpur.
+Benisha Hamal was born to Bheshraj Hamal and Shakuntala Hamal in Chitwan, Nepal.
+She completed her primary-level education at Golden Future Boarding English School and her School Leaving Certificate (SLC) at Arunodaya Higher Secondary School.
+She completed her +2 level from Shanti Academy, Bharatpur.
 For her higher studies, she went to Kathmandu in 2007 and did her BA from Kantipur College of Business Management and Humanities (major English and Mass Communication) and her MA from Goldengate International College.
 She likes reading novels and watching movies.
-Her favorite Nepali actor is Rajesh Hamal and Nepali actress is Karishma Manandhar.Apart from this she's a big fan of cricket as said in interviews she is a big fan of Paras Khadka.
+Her favorite Nepali actor is Rajesh Hamal, and her favorite actress is Karishma Manandhar.
+Apart from this, she's a big fan of cricket, as she said in interviews.
+She is a big fan of Paras Khadka.

 Career

-She worked as an RJ in Kalika FM, Bharatpur, after winning the second runner-up title of "Ideal RJ" organized by the FM itself.
+Hamal worked as an RJ in Kalika FM, Bharatpur, after winning the second runner-up title of "Ideal RJ" organized by the FM itself.
 She also worked as VJ in various Nepali TV channels: Channel Nepal, NTV Plus and NTV.
 In 2009, she started her modelling career.
 She also appeared in many TV commercials, including ads for Yum Yum Noodles, Rio Juice, UTL, Rose Village Housing, Nova Ice-cream and Wego Scooty.

-She can also be seen in various music videos.
+She has also played in various music videos.
 Her first music video was Sindhuli Ko by Paul Rai.
 She can be seen in the music videos of Timi Arkai Ghar Ko Manche by Hementa Sharma, Aau milli by Buddha Shakya, “Tadha” by Babin Pradhan, “ Chot Khada Khada” by Manoj Raj,” Ek patak” by Rupa Bista and so on.

+Her debut film as an actress was Swor directed by Prasanna Poudel in 2010.
+Since then have starred in films like Jyaan Hajir Chha (2012), Mokshya (2014), and Blind Rocks (2018).
+Her recent movie "Chakka Panja 4," released in 2023, was a hit in the Nepali movie industry.